-Whether it’s memory modules, peripherals, or indeed, case fans, Corsair’s RGB lighting is at the front of the pack (it showed up a lot in our best RGB PC components guide).
-The QL120 RGB fans aren’t cheap, but they are some of the best looking fans we’ve ever seen.
-They are super quiet thanks to Corsair’s magnetic levitation technology and look absolutely gorgeous with the custom LEDs all lit up.
+Whether it’s memory modules, peripherals, case fans, Corsair’s RGB lighting is at the front of the pack (it showed up a lot in our best RGB PC components guide).
+The QL120 RGB fans aren’t cheap, but they are some of the best-looking fans we’ve seen.
+The low-noise fan blades keep these fans whisper-quiet and they look absolutely gorgeous with the custom LEDs all lit up.
 This new design even lets you split the colors so you have different coloring on the front and back or top to bottom, with 34 individually addressable zones.

 You can get a fan for just a few dollars if all you care about is how cheap it is.
 Unfortunately, a cheap fan isn’t necessarily a great budget fan.
 The Scythe Kaze Flex is a much more attractive option to look at, but it also offers many of the features more expensive fans do.
 All at an affordable price.

 At just over $10, this budget fan won’t break the bank.
 You could easily outfit your whole PC with these and not break the bank.
 They’ll move plenty of air without getting on your nerves, too.
 Quiet operation is the name of the game, with no rattling or whooshing sound, either.
 They come complete with rubber anti-vibration mounts pre-fitted, and are rated to last more than 120,000 hours.
 That pretty much guarantees you’ll upgrade your entire PC before these economical fans run their course.